Configuration#

 Freecpu, memory, logicaldisk, network

-ProAll free + citrix, netscaler, redfish, ping_webapp, load_webapp, ping_gateway, syslog, event, wifi_signal_strength
+ProAll free + veeam, citrix, netscaler, redfish, ping_webapp, load_webapp, ping_gateway, syslog, event, wifi_signal_strength

 EnterpriseAll probes (including future additions)